-The Ambassador met with government officials to discuss the expansion of worship space for non-Muslim religious groups and to encourage the government to continue to support religious tolerance and interfaith dialogue.
+Embassy officers met with government officials to discuss the expansion of the country's public campaign to counter violent extremism related to religion, and to encourage the government to continue to support religious tolerance and interfaith dialogue.

 Section I. Religious Demography